Biopsies and Other Surgical Dermatology

 At Johns Creek Dermatology, we use cosmetic excision procedures to treat a variety of benign skin conditions for both medical and cosmetic purposes.
 Dr. Shereen Timani offers individualized cosmetic consults and treatments, including mole removal, the removal of epidermal cysts or birthmarks, and benign skin cancers.
-When determination of potential skin cancers, benign conditions, bacteria, fungi or inflammatory diseases of the skin is warranted, Dr. Timani will perform a skin biopsy to determine the status of the site or mole.
-There are four basic types of skin biopsy procedures that may be employed, dependent on the location, size, and type of lesion.
-These include:
+When determining whether a person has skin cancer, benign conditions, bacteria, fungi or inflammatory diseases of the skin, Dr. Timani may perform a skin biopsy to determine the status of the site or mole.
+There are four basic types of biopsy procedures that may be employed, dependent on the location, size, and type of lesion:

 When Dr. Timani determines that the entire lesion or mole requires removal, she will perform an excisional biopsy.
 This procedure necessitates administration of an anesthetic or numbing agent as the removal may require a deep incision, and the entire lesion or mole is removed.
 Stitches or a small skin graft may be needed to achieve the best cosmetic appearance after healing.

-Our goal at Johns Creek Dermatology is a minimal downtime and reduction in your recovery period following your surgical procedure while ensuring quality patient safety.
+Our goal at Johns Creek Dermatology is to ensure patient safety and minimal downtime for our patients.
 Dr. Timani consistently updates her knowledge of the newest developments and the latest surgical techniques for enhancing the results of the skin surgery procedures she performs.
-Financing through credit is available for all surgical procedures for all patients who qualify.
-Call to learn more.
+Insurance may pay for some or all of a biopsy.
+Be sure to understand your coverage before you elect a procedure.

 Every patient is unique; therefore, results may vary.